 Fear and Joy Pairing means the process of selecting the most effective Joy to reduce a particular Fear.
-It is called pairing because the wine industry has done a spectacular job in helping people choose the right wine for the pallet for each type of food.
+It is called pairing because the wine industry has done a spectacular job in helping people choose the right wine for each type of food pallet for every kind of food.

-Pairing is not a one-size-fits all; and each individual must select which Joy brings them the greatest satisfaction.
+Pairing is not a one-size-fits-all; each individual must select which Joy brings them the greatest satisfaction.

 B. Steps to Fear and Joy Pairing

-The following steps are useful guidelines for pairing selections.
+The following steps are helpful guidelines for pairing selections.

 - List the Symptoms.
 List at least two symptoms that are associated with that fear.
-For example, embarrassment causes the face to blush, increased heart rate, a strong tendency to look away or down, release of adrenaline and the urge to flee or run, etc. The more detailed the symptoms the easier it will be to pick one as discussed in step 3.
+For example, embarrassment causes the face to blush, increased heart rate, a strong tendency to look away or down, release adrenaline and the urge to flee or run, etc. The more detailed the symptoms, the easier it will be to pick one, as discussed in step 3.

 3. Select one Symptom.
 Pick one of the symptoms from the list.
-To maximize the benefit select the first symptom that popped into your head.
+Select the first symptom that popped into your head to maximize the benefit.
 This is typically your strongest symptom that affects you.

-4. Pairing verses Treatment.
-Conventional treatment methods for a fear are not the same as pairing a Joy to a Fear.
-For example, the most successful treatment is Cognitive Behavioral Therapy, i.e. repetitive exposure techniques.
+4. Pairing versus Treatment.
+Conventional treatment methods for fear are not the same as pairing a Joy to a Fear.
+For example, the most successful treatment is Cognitive Behavioral Therapy, i.e., repetitive exposure techniques.
 Sometimes drugs are used to treat the symptom severity.
-Sometimes simply stopping a bad habit is the strongest treatment.
+Occasionally simply stopping a bad habit is the strongest treatment.

-Pairing, on the other hand, deals with finding a specific Joy to help with your fear.
-Although treating a fear and pairing of a Joy are different, they are complimentary.
-In a few cases a particular Joy may also constitute a Treatment.
+Pairing, however, deals with finding a specific Joy to help with your fear.
+Although treating fear and pairing a Joy are different, they are complementary.
+In a few cases, a particular Joy may also constitute a Treatment.
 That would be ideal.

 5. Re-association.
-This is the most important step in pairing.
+This is the most crucial step in pairing.
 Find a Joy that will re-associate a fun, enjoyable, or non-threatening feeling with the selected symptom.
-For example, if the symptom is increased heart rate, you may want to select a fun activity that increases heart rate.
-Jogging, skydiving, dancing, etc. would meet that criteria.
-Therefore, if you are embarrassed your increased heart rate will not be as strongly associated with being afraid, but with a fun activity.
+For example, if the symptom is increased heart rate, you may want to choose a fun activity that increases heart rate.
+Jogging, skydiving, dancing, etc., would meet that criterion.
+Therefore, if you are embarrassed, your increased heart rate will not be as strongly associated with being afraid but with a fun activity.

 C. Illustrations of Fear and Joy Pairing